Community Fees

 Treasury and Budget Matters

-An annual budget is prepared and approved in advance by property owners.
+An annual budget is prepared and approved in advance by property owners and presented on this website.

-For transparency and reassurance, an independent auditing firm reviews the community’s finances each year to ensure that expenses are legitimate, properly incurred, and that the community only pays for services actually received.
+For transparency and reassurance, a well respected and independent auditing firm conducts a financial review the community’s finances each year to ensure that expenses are legitimate, properly incurred, and that the community only pays for services actually received.